Cookies are small files containing letters and numbers which we put on your computer.

 What makes the British sausage legendary?
 Facts and statistics about the Great British Banger.

-What’s in a name
+What’s in the name?

 The word sausage derives from the Latin salsisium, meaning something that has been salted

-- According to the Oxford English Dictionary, the first specific reference in English came in a fifteenth century vocabulary ‘Salcicia’, a ‘sawsage’
+According to the Oxford English Dictionary, the first specific reference in English came in a fifteenth century vocabulary ‘Salcicia’, a ‘sawsage’

 Sausages were nicknamed bangers during the Second World War.
 Their high water content due to the scarcity of other ingredients meant that they were liable to explode when cooked as the water turned to steam

 History of the sausage